Best Backpacking Cookware

 Material Safety Concerns

 Some non-stick coatings – such as PTFE and PFOA – have been shown to have the potential to cause some very serious health issues.
 However, such coatings have been largely phased out of US production, but it’s still wise to be on the lookout for these potentially harmful coatings and avoid them.
-The Minnesota Pollution Control Agency has issued this handy guide to cookware coatings if you’d like more information.
+The Minnesota Pollution Control Agency has issued a handy guide to cookware coatings if you’d like more information.

 Why Trust Us?